 Ferritin is the iron storage molecule of the body.
 In children with DS iron supplementation should only be undertaken if low iron levels are proven and they should be monitored regularly during supplementation so that the supplement can be stopped ASAP.

 An iron supplement that we are very pleased with is Spatone.
 It is in a liquid form, tastes great and seems to be very easily absorbed, even in patients who have previously responded poorly to iron pills.
 We used half a sachet per day with our 10kg son.
-Putting it in orange, apple or pineapple juice improves absorption.
-Don't take it close to calcium (eg milk) or zinc supplements.
+Putting it in orange, apple or pineapple juice improves absorption due to the presence of vitamin C. Don't take it close to calcium (eg milk) or zinc supplements.
 You would need your doctors advice for children under the age of 2.
 Technical data is attached below.

 In the US ordering several packs will get you free postage.
 For details contact: